 - Garnish with fresh mint.

 Fill and decorate the Pavlova 1-2 hours prior to serving.
-So that the blackberries can defrost.
+So that the blackberries have time to defrost.

 To serve, cut the Pavlova into slices and use a cake knife to transfer to a dessert plate.

 The meringue pavlova base can be made a day in advance.
-Once filled and decorated keep the Pavlova refrigerated and away from strong smells.
+After filling and decorating keep the Pavlova refrigerated and away from strong smells.
 The Pavlova will keep for up to 2 days in the fridge.

 If you have enjoyed this recipe for Winter Fruit Topped Pavlova you may also like these:

 With a crisp outer shell and marshmallow centre Pavlovas are a delicious dessert.
 Since they can be filled with many different combinations of fruit they are perfect for using seasonal or frozen fruit.
-While in this recipe the meringue has a whipped cream filling, see my Raspberry Topped Lemon Curd Pavlova for an alternative filling.
-Also all Pavlova recipes here on Feasting is Fun are gluten free (please see individual recipes for recommendations).
+While this recipe uses a whipped cream filling, see my Raspberry Topped Lemon Curd Pavlova for an alternative filling.
+Also, all Pavlova recipes here on Feasting is Fun are gluten free (please see individual recipes for recommendations).
 As a result this dessert is a festive winter feast that more people can enjoy.

-Whatever you are making, baking and creating in your kitchens have fun preparing your feast.
+So, whatever you are making, baking and creating in your kitchens at this festive time, have fun preparing and sharing your feast.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.